Pre-Arrival Guide for New International Students

 When you receive your I-20, look at it carefully to be sure all information is correct.
 Please note that for one of the following reasons, the major listed might not be what you intend to study:

-- Incoming undergraduate students are not actually accepted into a specific major.
-They are first accepted into a college.
+1. Incoming undergraduate students are not actually accepted into a specific major.
+They are first accepted into an academic college at Penn State.
 When the student approaches their junior year, they will work with their academic adviser to be placed into a specific major.

 Documentation required for travel to the United States